phuvf/oscpoint/README.md

 To find out more about the module, check the [Companion module documentation](companion-module.md).

-## Capabilites and limitations
+## Actions and feedbacks

 > [!WARNING]
-> OSCPoint is still under active development, and has not reached a beta-stage yet.
-There are likely to be bugs, and the API may change without warning.
+> OSCPoint is still in beta.
+Use at your own risk!
 >
-> **DO NOT USE ON PRODUCTION SYSTEMS (YET)**
->
-> If you give this a go, please share your feedback and issues using the [issue tracker on GitHub](https://github.com/phuvf/oscpoint/issues).
+> Please share your feedback and any issues you encounter using the [issue tracker on GitHub](https://github.com/phuvf/oscpoint/issues).

 OSCPoint allows you to control PowerPoint using **actions**, and get information about the state of PowerPoint using **feedbacks**.